Analyst-Joan/Maven-Marketing-Campaign-Analysis/README.md

 The interactive dashboard contains a Microsoft Excel worksheet overview of the analysis.
 It was created to provide insights and dynamic answers to business questions posed during the analysis.
 ![](Maven_mkt_dashboard.PNG)

 In the course of building the dashboard, I realized that the visuals for "Top Sales Channel" and "Best Selling Product" were not rsponsive to the Slicer Filters.
-To resolve this, I used a combination of the INDEX, MATCH, and MAX functions in a new cell in Excel, to returns the name of the channel/product with the highest among all as shown below.
+To resolve this, I used a combination of the INDEX, MATCH, and MAX functions in a new cell in Excel, to return the name of the channel/product with the highest among all as shown below.
 ```
 For Best selling Product
 =INDEX(A91:A96, MATCH(MAX(B91:B96), B91:B96, 0))